 So, now when someone asks, when is Netaji’s birthday?
 You know the answer and a brief history of the figure you celebrate on January 23 every year.
 So, make sure you take inspiration from the lessons of this brave revolutionary and apply them to your life.
 It will help you become a person that always focuses on the right path even during difficult times, just like Netaji.

-3. How do we celebrate Netaji Subhas Chandra Bose Jayanti??
+4. About Netaji Subhas Chandra Bose